Ibotta powers contextual messaging with Radar

 For example, Ibotta uses Places to determine when a shopper is near a retailer that supports the Pay with Ibotta feature.
 Then, they send a targeted push through Radar’s Braze platform integration to encourage the shopper to pay with the app.

-By using Radar to power location-based messaging, Ibotta was able to increase open rates 10x, compared to scheduled non-contextual messaging.
+By using Radar, Ibotta was able to power location-based messaging, compared to previous scheduled, non-contextual messaging.
 Location-based messaging was clearly highly effective, so the team decided to double down on campaigns powered by Radar.
-In a four-week period, Ibotta sent over 8 million location-based push notifications, and since integrating Radar, open rates have increased by over 30%.
+In a four-week period, Ibotta sent over 8 million location-based push notifications, and since integrating Radar, open rates have increased by 10x.
 As a result, Ibotta has seen a significant uptick in annualized gross profit that directly impacts their bottom line.

 Using Radar, marketing teams at Ibotta are now able to deliver timely location-aware messages without a significant drain on engineering resources.
 They can now launch location-based campaigns, add value to their loyalty integrations, and increase adoption of new products.
 Going forward, the Ibotta team is exploring how they can continue to use Radar to power even more experiences.